-Is Your Business Deaf Aware?
+Is Your Business Deaf Aware or Basic BSL Foundation course?

 Communication is the cornerstone of every business.
 It is how you get your message across and it is how you carry out your business transactions.